 Now that you are familiar with the various databases, search and save images for storms meeting the 20 criteria below.
-It will be easiest to put the images in a Power Point presentation.
+It will be easiest to put the images in a Power Point presentation or in a MS Word document.
+(You can work in groups of 2 for this lab)